-- grant application Form
+- grant application form

 - complete project plan (as per the project plan guidelines)

 - CVs for staff directly involved in managing the project (or a short summary of experience and qualifications)

 - site plan

 - traffic management plan

-- minimum of one quote from a weighbridge supplier
+- minimum of one quote from a weighbridge supplier (two or more quotations preferred, where possible).

 - any other supporting evidence.